AllyOMara/Coding-Club/Pong/README.md

 - Two Players have been created
 - The players can move
 - The players are given a boundary
+- Add a ball
-- Ball added (at the centre of the screen)
+- Move the ball within the screen

 The following is yet to be done:
-- Move the ball
 - Make the ball interact with the player
 - Make the ball interact with the boundary behind the player
 - Scoring system